Easter — Resurrection of the Lord | John 20:1-18 or Luke 24:1-12

 Ideas on the Way to Resurrection

 We wouldn’t be alone.
 There is plenty of precedent, maybe even including the original, odd, abrupt ending¹ of the first and oldest gospel, the Gospel of Mark.
-Women come to the tomb to add spices and perfumes to the body of Jesus, an embalming, only to find the tomb empty except for a stranger who tells them that Jesus has risen from the dead, and they flee in fear and ecstasy.
+Women come to the tomb to add spices and perfumes to the body of Jesus, an embalming, only to find the tomb empty except for a stranger who tells them that Jesus has risen from the dead, and the women flee in fear and ecstasy.
 That’s it.
 No elaboration.
 No explanation.

 Yet the early Christians (they called it the Way² — still a better name, I think, after all the centuries) flourished.
 They did it without a systematic theology or chocolate bunnies.
 They didn’t know that we would call this celebration Easter, the celebration of the story that Jesus died, was laid in a tomb, and rose again.